Images Depict Mature Plants

 Black Knight Butterfly Bushes for Sale Online

 Black Knight Butterfly Bush (Buddleja davidii 'Black Knight') is a pollinator shrub that provides loads of color from the lightly fragrant, dark purple flower spikes that almost appear as black flowers.
 These fragrant flower clusters bloom in mid-summer and attract butterflies and hummingbirds along with other friendly bugs and birds.

-This fast-growing flowering shrub works well as a foundation shrub, accent plant, or as a background in borders.
-It is harder than other varieties but still may die to the ground in cold winter areas.
+This fast-growing flowering shrub works as a foundation shrub, accent plant, or as a background in borders.
+It is hardier than other varieties but still may die to the ground in cold winter areas.

 The Black night Butterfly Bush is easy to grow and care for.
 It prefers well-drained soil and full sun for optimal growth and blooms.
 After it has been established, it is low maintenance; all you have to do is sit back and admire its beauty!